Author: Sara Zarr

 Relatable Main Character

 I really enjoyed Lucy’s character.
 I was able to relate to her a bit as a fellow piano player, but I am far from her level.
 Lucy is such a caring older sister and so protective of her little brother, which I loved.
 She deals with many family issues and drama, which made me sympathize with her.
 However, there are many moments in the book where Lucy is selfish and a terrible friend, which bothered me.
 It would have been so much better if she didn’t act so spoiled.

 The writing in The Lucy Variations is so beautiful.
 I have never read anything by Sara Zarr in the past, but I definitely feel like I should pick up more of her books since I loved this one so much.
 The characters are all developed so well and the reader can really feel an emotional connection with each one.
 I also found the descriptions of Lucy overcoming grief so raw and believable.
 Her writing kind of reminds me of Sarah Dessen’s, in a way, and this is something that I found enjoyable while reading.

-The Lucy Variations is the emotional story of a piano prodigy struggling with her identity.
+The Lucy Variations by Sara Zarr is the emotional story of a piano prodigy struggling with her identity.
 I enjoyed the main character, even if she is snobby at times, and found the writing so mesmerizing.
 I would definitely recommend this book, especially to music fans.